 Our blacksmiths do not use inferior pre-laminated steel, despite its convenience and economical advantages.

-There are other design and fabrication details characteristic of professional-grade tools which we will not delve into here.
+There are other design and fabrication details characteristic of professional-grade tools which your humble servant will not delve into here.

 The Amateur and the Professional-grade Tool